Documentation

 const listResult = await client.files.list();

-console.log("Total files:", listResult.pagination.totalCount);
+console.log("Total files:", listResult.data.pagination.totalCount);

 return {

-originalFile: uploadResult.file,
+originalFile: uploadResult.data,

 transformedUrl